sparkflows/sparkflows-docs/docs/installation/configuration/running-spark-standalone.rst

   - ./sbin/start-master.sh  ( from spark home directory)

 - Once started, the master will print out a spark://HOST:PORT URL
-- You can also find this URL on the master’s web UI,
+- You can also find this URL on the master’s web UI:

   -  http://Master_host_ip:8080/ by default